syncliteio/SyncLiteLoggerJavaExtended/README.md

 curs.executemany("insert into feedback values (?, ?)", args)

 #Close SyncLite database/device cleanly.
-curs.execute("close database c:\\synclite\\python\\data\\t.db");
+curs.execute("close database c:\\synclite\\python\\data\\test_sqlite.db");

 #You can also close all open databases in a single SQL : CLOSE ALL DATABASES
 ```

 ### 2. DuckDB :

-DuckDB device supports all SQL operations, performs transactional logging of all the DDL and DML operations performed by the application.
-It empowersdevelopers to build use cases such as native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases, building OLTP + OLAP solutions etc.
+DuckDB transactional device supports all database operations and performs transactional logging of all the DDL and DML operations performed by the application.
+It empowers developers to build use cases such as building data-intensive sync-ready applications, Edge + Cloud GenAI search and RAG applications, native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases etc.

 #### Java
 ```